Why do Uber and other ride sharing drivers need extra insurance?

 While coverage provided by Uber and Lyft has improved, it is best to talk to your insurance broker to ensure you and your vehicle are properly insured.

-Regardless of what you need, at LowestRates.ca finding a cheap ride sharing insurance policy in Canada is quick and easy.
+Regardless of what you need, finding cheap Lyft or Uber insurance through LowestRates.ca is quick and easy.

 What factors affect my ride sharing insurance premiums?